joshusooyaa/calculator/README.md

 2. Problem
     * This includes the details regarding the project and my re-explanation into my own words of what is expected.
 3. Process
-    * This includes the steps taken to solve the problem (more so of my organization before I start + and through iterations)
+    * This includes the steps taken to solve the problem (more so of my organization before I start each sub problem + and through iterations)
-    * Also includes algorithms and any overview + explanation, along with any pseudocode I felt was necessary before coding those sub problems.
+    * Also includes algorithms and any overview + explanation, along with any pseudocode I felt was necessary before coding to solve each sub problem.

 # How to use
 WIP